BLavery/STM32F030F4P6-Arduino/README.md

 And get a 3V TTL USB serial adapter (CP2102 and CH340 are 3V) while you are at it ($1.5).
 You are going to need that for "terminal", at least.

 But, alternative to STLink, you __can__ use the (ROM-based and undestroyable) factory flashing function using PA9/PA10 (ie TX/RX) and the serial adapter (TX-to-RX and RX-to-TX remember).
 Upload Method = "Serial".
-Press reset with boot0 jumper to 3V, flash with IDE, restore boot0 to GND, and your sketch should run.
+Press reset with boot0 jumper to 3V, upload with IDE, restore boot0 to GND, and your sketch should run.

 ## Libraries Included Here: